A collar lemma for partially hyperconvex surface group representations: Preliminaries

 \begin{defn} We call a tuple $(x_1,\ldots,x_n)\in \dg^n$ of distinct points with $n\geq 4$ \emph{cyclically ordered} or \emph{in that cyclic order} if the points are in positive order on $\dg\simeq S^1$ for one of the two orientations. \end{defn}

 Note that such a tuple will never be in positive order for both orientations.
 Moreover with our convention every cyclic shift of a cyclically ordered tuple is still cyclically ordered, and the same holds if the order of the tuple is reversed.
+As in \cite{MZ} we use the following notation for intervals: \begin{notation} Given pairwise distinct points $x,y,z\in\dg$ we denote by $(x,y)_z$ the connected component of $\dg\backslash \{x,y\}$ that does \emph{not} contain $z$. \end{notation}

+Throughout the paper we will be concerned with various subspaces $V<E$; it will often be convenient to record the dimension of such subspaces with an exponent, so that the notation $V^v$ will imply that $\dim(V)=v$.
+If $V^v,W^w ,U^u$ are subspaces of $E$ we will write $V^v\oplus W^w=U^u$ to mean that the sum of $V^v$ and $W^w$ as subspaces of $U^u$ is direct and spans the subspace $U^u$, thus in particular $u=v+w$.

 We denote by $\Gr_k(E)$ the Grassmannian of $k$-planes in $E$.
 Given $V\in\Gr_k(E)$ and $W\in\Gr_{d-k}(E)$, we write $V\tv W$ if $V$ and $W$ are \emph{transverse}, i.e. $V\oplus W=E$, and $V\ntv W$ if they are not transverse.